tinyerp/odooly/docs/tutorial.rst

-.. currentmodule:: erppeek
+.. currentmodule:: odooly

 ========
 Tutorial
 ========

-This tutorial demonstrates some features of ERPpeek in the interactive shell.
+This tutorial demonstrates some features of Odooly in the interactive shell.

 It assumes an Odoo or OpenERP server is installed.
 The shell is a true Python shell.
 We have access to all the features and